coleifer/peewee/docs/peewee/database.rst

 The :ref:`playhouse <playhouse>` contains a special extension module for using a :ref:`BerkeleyDB database <berkeleydb>`.
 BerkeleyDB can be compiled with a SQLite-compatible API, then the python SQLite driver can be compiled to use the Berkeley version of SQLite.

-You can find up-to-date `step by step instructions <http://charlesleifer.com/blog/building-the-python-sqlite-driver-for-use-with-berkeleydb/>`_ on my blog.
+You can find up-to-date `step by step instructions <http://charlesleifer.com/blog/building-the-python-sqlite-driver-for-use-with-berkeleydb/>`_ on my blog for compling the BerkeleyDB + SQLite library, then building a statically-linked `pysqlite <https://github.com/ghaering/pysqlite>`_ that uses the custom sqlite library.

 To connect to a BerkeleyDB database, we will use :py:class:`BerkeleyDatabase`.
 Like :py:class:`SqliteDatabase`, the first parameter is the filename containing the database or the string *:memory:* to create an in-memory database.